symfony/symfony-docs/page_creation.rst

         path: /lucky/number
         controller: App\Controller\LuckyController::number

 That's it!
-If you are using Symfony web server, try it out by going to: http://localhost:8000/lucky/number
+If you are using Symfony web server, try it out by going to: http://localhost:8000/[_locale]/lucky/number (hint: instead of [_locale choose your locale shortcode for example en or de]

 If you see a lucky number being printed back to you, congratulations!
 But before you run off to play the lottery, check out how this works.
 Remember the two steps